 Housing associations are responsible for providing high-quality and affordable accommodation for millions of people across the UK.
-This can be a tricky task and there are plenty of obstacles that must be navigated – from budget cuts and welfare reforms, through to the housing crisis and on-going economic uncertainty.
-With so much to consider, having robust and effective risk management processes is a must – but what does that actually mean for housing associations?
+This can be a tricky task and there are plenty of obstacles that must be navigated; from budget cuts and welfare reforms, through to the housing crisis and on-going economic uncertainty.
+With so much to consider, having robust and effective risk management and compliance for housing associations is a must.
+What does that actually mean for housing associations?

 The Homes and Communities Agency (HCA) is a government department that works to create successful communities.
 It does this by making more homes and business premises available to the people who need them.
 The group also regulates social housing providers in England – similar regulators exist in other parts of the UK.
 The HCA has issued a standard that requires registered providers to carry out detailed stress testing against a variety of risks and combinations of risks.
 Mitigation strategies must also be put into place as a result of these tests.